asifkd012020/open-itg-aws_runbooks/eks/PLAYBOOK.md

 |RS.AN-5|Processes are established to receive, analyze and respond to vulnerabilities disclosed to the organization from internal and external sources (e.g. internal testing, security bulletins, or security researchers)|
 **Why?** Using an event-based solution, you can automatically report and respond to incidents, including EC2 actions taken on worker nodes, or EKS API Calls via CloudTrail.

 **How?** For various incident types, an appropriate response rule should be determined and added to Amazon EventBridge.
 Depending on the organization's Incident Response Plan, there may be need for human interaction in some cases, or fully automated remediation in other cases.
+A few examples of some events worth triggering on include; Updates to, or removal of, EC2 instances.
+Changes to Security Groups or NACLs.
+The unauthorized creation or deletion of a cluster.

 ## Endnotes